okta/okta-auth-js/README.md

 By default, the library will attempt to renew tokens before they expire.
 If you wish to  to disable auto renewal of tokens, set autoRenew to false.

+###### `autoRemove`

+By default, the library will attempt to remove expired tokens during initialization when `autoRenew` is off.
+If you wish to  to disable auto removal of tokens, set autoRemove to false.

 ###### `storage`

 You may pass an object or a string.
 If passing an object, it should meet the requirements of a [custom storage provider](#storage).
 Pass a string to specify one of the built-in storage types: